Bwc9876/git-from-scratch/index.typ

 == Branches (Heads)

-*Branches* represent an in-progress history of our project.
-You most likely have worked on a branch called `main` or `master` in the past.
-The *head* is the commit object the branch currently points to.
+*Branches* are a type of ref that represent an in-progress history of our project.

-Branches allow multiple people to work on a project at once.
-*Feature branches* refer to branches made to add a feature to a project.
-For example you may have a branch called `fix-accessibility` that a developer will work on to add accessibility features to a website.

-== Combining Branches - Merging

-Often times we'll want to take changes from one or more other branches and apply them to the current one.
+A branch points to a single commit, that commit's parent and grandparents then represents the "history" of that branch.

-One way of doing this is a *merge* commit.
-This is a commit that will has two parents: the head of the current branch and the head of the other branch.
+The most recent commit in a branch (the commit the branch is currently pointed to) is called the *head* of the branch.
-By giving the commit two parents, we're saying it's a result of both histories.

-If two branches share a common history and one is just behind the other, a *fast-forward* occurs.
-This doesn't create a new commit and sets the "behind" branch to point to the head of the source branch.

-== Combining Branches - Rebasing

-An alternative to merging is a *rebase*.
-Rebasing applies commits from one branch to another, without making a merge commit.
-This is effectively just copying and pasting changes from one branch to another.

-Rebasing can do a lot more than just combine branches, however.
-Another common use case is to squash a set of commits into one, cleaning up your history.
-A very user-friendly way to do complex rebasing is `git rebase -i [commit-ish]`.
-This will open up an editor that lets you interactively rebase the commits specified.

 == Symbolic Refs and `HEAD`
 <symbolic-refs-and-head>

 Another type of ref is a *symbolic ref*.
 These refs can only point to other refs.

-The most common example of this is `HEAD`, stored in `.git/HEAD`.
+A common example of a symbolic ref is `HEAD`, stored in `.git/HEAD`. `HEAD` is a text file containing the path to a branch inside of `.git/refs`.

-`HEAD` points to the current working branch.
-The working branch is updated whenever we run `git commit` to point to the new commit object.
+The branch `HEAD` points to is called the *working branch*.
+The working branch will automatically point to any new commits we make.

 When we change `HEAD` to point to something else, we're performing a *switch*.

-== Checking Out Trees

-The act of replacing the current project with one from a tree object is called a *checkout*.
-You can checkout any refs, trees, commits, and tags.

-- Checking out an object with `git checkout` will also switch `HEAD` to that object by default.
-- Additionally, switching to a branch with `git switch` will also checkout that branch by default.

 == Attached and Detached `HEAD`

-`HEAD` can have different state depending on what you have checked out.
+`HEAD` can have different states depending on what you have it set to.

-- Upon checking out a *branch*, `HEAD` is made *symbolic* and updated to point to it.
-Any commits made while `HEAD` has a branch checked out will update that ref to point to the new commit.
+- When set to a *branch*, `HEAD` is made symbolic and points to the branch name.
+Any commits made while `HEAD` is pointed to a branch will update that branch to point to the new commit.
-- Upon checking out a *tag* or *commit* directly, `HEAD` is made to *directly* point to the object hash.
+- When set to a *tag* or *commit* directly, `HEAD` will point to the object hash.
   This results in a "Detached `HEAD`" state, which means commits we make won’t affect any specific branch.

 == Rev Parse